logzio/logz-docs/_source/user-guide/kibana/cold-search.md

 These logs will be available to search and analyze from your OpenSearch Dashboards for a period of X days.

 #### Troubleshooting Cold search

 You might encounter an issue while fetching raw logs or re-ingesting them.
 Here are some common issues that can arise and how you can quickly resolve them:

+##### Issue: Exceeded max limit of restored accounts

+Cold search works with your archived accounts and has similar limitations.
+To re-ingest Cold search logs, you must have at least 1 available slot in your restored accounts.

+###### Suggested remedy
+{:.no_toc}

+Ensure you have at least 1 available slot in your restored account.
+Navigate to [Data Hub > Archive and restore > Restored account](https://app.logz.io/#/dashboard/tools/archive-and-restore) to review if you've exceeded your limit.

+If you have exceeded your restored accounts limit, you'll need to delete at least one account to use Cold search.

+If you wish to upgrade your existing quota, you can contact [Logz.io's support team](mailto:help@logz.io).
 ##### Issue: Missing permissions

 Can't fetch raw logs due to missing permissions.